cph-its/mobimaestro_log_analyser/README.md

 You must set the total number of days the dataset cover in the analyze.sql file.

-On Windows, just must open Docker settings, and go to Shared Drives and active the drive where the files are located (typically C).
+On Windows, you must open Docker settings, and go to Shared Drives and active the drive where the files are located (typically C).

 ### Just give me the CSV output

 Linux/Mac:
 ```
-docker run -v `pwd`/data:/docker-entrypoint-initdb.d --rm postgres
+docker run -v `pwd`/data:/docker-entrypoint-initdb.d --rm -e POSTGRES_PASSWORD=1234 postgres
 ```
 Press Control-C to stop the container.
 (Cntr-C on Windows)